 Frequently Asked Questions

-The process can take six to eight months, depending on several factors, including the offense(s) in question, how old the case is, and whether the prosecutor objects.
+The process takes an average of six to eight months, depending on several factors, including the offense(s) in question, how old the case is, and whether the prosecutor objects.

 Yes.
-The arrest and PTI completion will both show up on background checks, but both can be expunged six months after completing the program.
+The arrest and PTI completion will both show up on background checks if not expunged.
+Both can be expunged six months after completing the program.

-It depends.
-If a hearing is required for the case, an attorney can appear on the petitioner’s behalf.
+Not in most cases.
+If a hearing is required for the case, an attorney can appear on the your behalf.
 In rare cases, the judge may specifically request the presence of the petitioner.
 If that is not possible, an attorney can file a motion to request the appearance be excused.